We are doing science for policy

 Citizens, consumers, patients, doctors, control authorities, travellers and industry need to be able to rely on sound and comparable measurements to take the right decisions.
 As a significant part of measurements are done in laboratories, they need to be able to measure correctly and provide reliable results independent of national borders.

-The core business of the European Commission’s Joint Research Centre Institute for Reference Materials and Measurements (JRC-IRMM) is to provide accurate, reliable and fit-for-purpose measurement and quality assurance tools.
+One of the core businesses of the European Commission’s Joint Research Centre (JRC) is to provide harmonised accurate, reliable and fit-for-purpose measurement and quality assurance tools.
 They are necessary to facilitate the millions of measurements made by laboratories around the world in order to ensure the safety of our food, to check the status of our health or to prevent major accidents and contamination of the environment.

-This compilation of selected examples shows some of the areas where the JRC has expertise in measurements that matter to all of us.
-Consumers, Patients and doctors, Control authorities, Citizens and travellers and Industry.
+A selection of examples shows some of the areas where the JRC has expertise in measurements that matter to all of us: